 Our Constitutional Connection

 Young people view the language of citizenship and philanthropy in the Constitution.
-They define philanthropy and identify philanthropic activities within the home, school, community, state, and nation, including voting.
+They define philanthropy and identify philanthropic activities within the home, school, community, state, and nation, This includes voting.
 They become familiar with the roles and services provided by federal, state, and local governments and discuss the importance of electing officials who are trustworthy and committed to the common good.

-This lesson looks at the three amendments to the Constitution that extended voting rights to more citizens.
+Three amendments to the Constitution extended voting rights to more citizens.
 Look at the language of these amendments and the effectiveness of everyone actually getting the vote.
-Youth discuss the effectiveness and purpose of voting, and they take action to make a difference, such as making colorful posters reminding adults to vote or raising awareness of the history of voting rights.
+Youth discuss the purpose of voting, and they take action to make a difference, such as by making posters about the history of voting rights.